mkschreder/node-php/README.md

 var app = express();

-// Following without a local copy of PHP-CGI works without a path and tries to use PHP-CGI installed in system
+// Following works without a local PHP-CGI path and tries to use PHP-CGI installed in system by default
 // app.use("/", php.cgi("/path/to/wordpress"), '');

 // Following uses a path in second argument defining the local copy of PHP-CGI that you want to use for the application